 As a STEM student, I was surprised to learn that the logic and goal behind a company takeover is similar to that of engineering: continuous improvements and competitive advantages.
 NVIDIA’s takeover of ARM was to increase their GPU’s market share and, thus, improve the company’s performance by increasing their competitive advantage and premium price.
 This is similar to how developments in a technology utilizes principles from other existing technologies to improve its performance, resulting in increased mass adoption.
 This makes me excited about learning business and develops my understanding of aspects like profit maximization, business strategy, and business development.

+---the first three paragraphs above are not really coherent with the latter half of the story as there is no purpose or unique background story about why you want to learn more about company takeovers ---

 To further my interest, I entered the Alpha JWC Venture Business writing competition, where I wrote about the hustle culture of startup companies.
 Despite the unlimited productivity it evoked, hustle culture has its flaws: high level of stress and damaged relationships.
 Again, this is an eye-opening revelation on the similarity of business and engineering.
 In Physics, a higher level of force exerted on an elastic ball resulted in higher bounce.
 However, as the force exceeds the ball’s limit, it will break.
 This analogy convinced me of the interconnectivity of science and engineering with business culture, making me even more excited to learn about business.